aylindaiana/aylindaiana/README.md

 </div>
 ---

-### About me:
+### SOBRE MÍ:

- 🔭 I’m practicing C# and .Net
+- 🔭 I’m practicing C# and .Net
- 🌱 I’m currently open to work!
+- 🌱 I’m currently open to work!
- 💬 Thinking in new ideas with games and study hacks
+- 💬 Thinking in new ideas with games and study hacks
- 📫 How to reach mein aylindaianapaniagua@gmail.com
+- 📫 How to reach mein aylindaianapaniagua@gmail.com
- ⚡ Fun fact my first model after a shakebrake
+- ⚡ Fun fact my first model after a shakebrake

  ## Tecnologías: